whitneyburton/portfolios/students/1610-back/nick-erhardt/template.markdown

 The heart of the HTTP project was to make a web server using Ruby.
 We created and fired up a web server.
 We created and parsed requests.
 We sent responses based on the path and HTTP verb.
 HTTP was an eye-opening opportunity to make a web server using Ruby.
 On one hand it was an *excellent* experience which exposed the fundamental processes and flow of a web server.
 On the other hand it was a unique experiment in frustration and formatting which made me revel in the gloriousness of my web browser.
 I also had no idea that information could be included in a web request in so many ways from query parmeters to POST key, values in forms.
 I did not get as far as I would have liked on this project (Overall Functionality score of 2).
 This was because of two reasons: 1) I got stuck early on trying to create an easy to use setup with tmux that would allow me to fire up and shut down the server during testing; and 2) I dug in *deep* to HTTP requests when I got to the section on passing information via POSTs.
-Ultimately, I believe the first issue was not the best use of time, and I should have bailed on the neat-but-not-critical idea.
+Ultimately, I believe the first issue was not the best use of *that many hours*, and I should have bailed on the neat-but-not-critical idea.
 The second issue was fantastic learning, and I was willing to sacrifice the score for a more in-depth look at HTTP requests.

 ##### Evaluation Comments:
 Notes:
 * Great testing overall, used tmux to get around the server close test
 * code was well organized, would have liked to have seen the word search pulled out
 * Memoization in loading dictionary which is sweet

 ##### 1. Overall Functionality
 * 2: Application implements iterations 0 - 3